aashnajoshi/Django/Notes.md

 - `pillow`: An image processing library for Python.
 - `faker`: A tool for generating fake data for testing purposes.

-# To start a new django project in cwd (.)
+# To start a new django project in cwd (.):
 ```bash
 django-admin startproject project_name .
 ```
 Once the manage.py is created we don't need to call *django-admin* to run tasks we can simply use python manage.py to get same results

-# To run a django server
+# To run a django server:
 ```bash
 python manage.py runserver
 ```

-# To create a django app
+# To create a django app:
 ```bash
 python manage.py startapp app_name
 ```